A RICH HISTORY OF OVER 216 YEARS

-Two hundred years of continuous service is an outstanding record for any institution, especially a child welfare organization.
+Over two hundred years of continuous service is an outstanding record for any institution, especially a child welfare organization.
 In 200 years, we have seen dramatic societal changes and upheaval, including the Civil War, industrialization, pandemic disease, two World Wars, the Great Depression, the Civil Rights Movement and epidemic levels of drug abuse and associated diseases like HIV/AIDS, and we have witnessed their profound effects on our children and families.
-Over the same time, we have experienced a revolutionary change in our approach to child care as institution, permanent family reunification and/or adoption.
+Over the same time, we have experienced a revolutionary change in our approach to child care as an institution, permanent family reunification and/or adoption.

 And yet, many of the principles that guided our founders, and many of the basic needs they sought to meet, have remained constant.
 The Orphan Asylum Society of the City of New York (which evolved into The Graham Home for Children) was established to care for and educate parentless children regardless of their financial resources.
 In 1835, The Society for the Relief of Half-Orphan and Destitute Children (which evolved into Windham Child Care) was established to enable widowed parents to work while their children were safely and properly educated and cared for.
 Then, as today, the agencies that would eventually become the combined Graham Windham were dedicated to providing safety, stability, education and family for those children whose own families were unable to do so.